 There are tons of awesome, expedition-type gloves and mittens on the market, but honestly, I got my REI Co-Op pair at a thrift shop and they’re a winner.
 My boyfriend’s mom just made me a wool pair that does wonders on top of my gloves.
 And you know those long, yellow Playtex gloves some people use for dishwashing?
 Guess what – they will keep your gloves dry underneath when raining, and they’re both light and cheap.
 You get my point; see what you’ve got and give it a go first.

 What I love about rain mitts is they also block wind, so they act as an insulating barrier.
-Mountain Laurel Design’s eVent Rain Mitts weigh less than 1.5 ounces and they do a fantastic job at protecting from rain, snow, and wind.
-Even when not raining, they have given me the added insulation I needed to stay warm on top of a base layer of gloves.
+REI Minimalist Gore-Tex Rain Mitts are ultralight and they do a fantastic job at protecting from rain, snow, and wind.
+Even when not raining, they give you the added insulation to stay warm on top of a base layer of gloves.

-I use merino wool socks, but I’m not really loyal to a particular brand.
-In winter I like pairs that are really long going up my leg, kind-of like leg warmers, for extra warmth.
+I use Merino wool socks, but I’m not loyal to a particular brand.
+In winter I like pairs that are long going up my leg, kind of like leg warmers, for extra warmth.
 When dealing with snow and cold rain in Patagonia, I used large Ziploc bags around my feet (see vapor barrier liners) for added protection and it definitely helped.
 Many folks swear by those chemical hand and feet warmers that activate when you open them, but I’ve never found they get that warm for me.
 Plus, they’re filled with chemicals that I don’t want against my skin, so I opt not to use them.

 I got a tip from an experienced hiker recently who suggested I invest in some down bootie socks; he said they’re like cushions of love for the feet and I won’t have to worry about having ice blocks in my sleeping bag anymore – sounds worth trying on my next trip.